-Figure 3.6: $CO_2$ emissions by fuel in the world (in Gt $CO_2$ ) Source : Ministry of Ecological Transition - Key figures for climate 2021 - France, Europe, and World
+Figure 3.6: CO_2 emissions by fuel in the world (in Gt CO_2) Source : Ministry of Ecological Transition - Key figures for climate 2021 - France, Europe, and World

+ELECTRICITY SOURCE AVERAGE VALUE

+Coal (pulverized coal-fired boiler) 820

+Heavy fuel 778

+CCGT 490

+Biomass 320

+Solar PV 41

+Geothermal 38

+Hydropower 24

+Nuclear 12

+Offshore wind 12

+Onshore wind 9

-Figure 3.7: CO2 equivalent emissions of different electricity generation technologies (CO2e/kWh)\ Source : IPCC 2014
+Figure 3.7: CO2 equivalent emissions of different electricity generation technologies (CO2e/kWh) Source : IPCC 2014120

-Notes : \Emissions calculated over the entire life cycle \\ Average values are used.
+Notes : Emissions calculated over the entire life cycle Average values are used.
 Emission levels vary depending on where the equipment is manufactured and the CO2 emissions from the local electricity used to manufacture it

-Schlömer S., T. Bruckner, L. Fulton, E. Hertwich, A. McKinnon, D. Perczyk, J. Roy, R. Schaeffer, R. Sims, P. Smith, and R. Wiser, 2014: Annex III: Technology-specific cost and performance parameters.
+120Schlömer S., T. Bruckner, L. Fulton, E. Hertwich, A. McKinnon, D. Perczyk, J. Roy, R. Schaeffer, R. Sims, P. Smith, and R. Wiser, 2014: Annex III: Technology-specific cost and performance parameters.
 In: Climate Change 2014: Mitigation of Climate Change.
 Contribution of Working Group III to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [Edenhofer, O., R. Pichs-Madruga, Y. Sokona, E. Farahani, S. Kadner, K. Seyboth, A. Adler, I. Baum, S. Brunner, P. Eickemeier, B. Kriemann, J. Savolainen, S. Schlömer, C. von Stechow, T. Zwickel and J.C.
 Minx (eds.)].
 Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA.

 GHG EMISSIONS BY COUNTRY

+The three countries that emit the most CO_2 eq are: China, the United States and India

+In 2006, China became the biggest CO_2 emitting country ahead of the United States.
+The main drivers behind China's CO_2 emissions are its growing population, rising average standard of living, the development

-The three countries that emit the most $CO_2$ eq are: China, the United States and India of its industrial production (for domestic consumption and for export) and the use of fossil fuels for its electricity production.
+of its industrial production (for domestic consumption and for export) and the use of fossil fuels for its electricity production.
 Europe's biggest emitter of GHGs is Germany, due to its dependence on coal for its electricity production, according to reports by the European Environment Agency.

+Their GHG emissions, when compared to the numbers of inhabitants, give a different result mirroring the standard of living and lifestyle of the country concerned.
+In this case, the biggest emitters are the countries of the Middle East and North America.
+For the same type of climate and an equivalent level of development, it is evident that some countries consume more energy and emit more GHGs than others (North America vs. Europe).